 1. What are cooling pads for dogs?

-The best cooling mat or cooling pads is a square or rectangular item of plastic which has a bag of cooling gel on the inside which is constantly cooler than the temperature surrounding the plastic.
+A cooling pad is a thin plastic cushion which consists of gel on the inside which is constantly cooler than the temperature surrounding the plastic.
 It is cool or cold to touch and has a non-porous and somewhat slippery surface.